Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Framework for separable objectives

-In order to guarantee that applying $\operatorname{feas}$ as defined in Eq.~\eqref{eq:feas} does not prune any partial solution that is part of the final optimal solution, constraint $c$ must be \emph{anti-monotonic}~\citep{nijssen2010dl8_constraints}: if a constraint is violated in a tree, it is also violated in any tree of which this tree is a subtree.
+To guarantee that applying $\operatorname{feas}$ as defined in Eq.~\eqref{eq:feas} does not prune any partial solution that is part of the final optimal solution, constraint $c$ must be \emph{anti-monotonic}~\citep{nijssen2010dl8_constraints}: if a constraint is violated in a tree, it is also violated in any tree of which this tree is a subtree.
+However, in order to speak of a \emph{necessary} condition, we redefine anti-monotonicity to require that any solution which is constructed from at least one subsolution that is infeasible, cannot be an optimal solution.